Set up Google Cloud Print on a Windows print server

 - You can enabling logging during service registration.
 Logs will be available at "C:\Users\<USER>\AppData\Local\Google\Cloud Print Service\chrome_debug.log" (for Windows 7)

-FAQSDoes installing the GCP Connector as a service on a Windows 2008\2012 server require a Local Admin account (not Domain Admin\)?
+Questions?Does installing Google Cloud Print Service on a Windows 2008\2012 server require a Local Admin account (not Domain Admin)?

 It requires permissions in order to see and print to the Windows print shares.
 If these are locally-attached printers, local admin account is fine.
 If they're network printers, then you'll need whatever permission is required in order to submit and remove print jobs.

-Cloud Print set up according to the instructions in this article runs as the Windows account you specify during setup of the Windows GCP service.
+Cloud Print set up according to the instructions in this article runs as the Windows account you specify during setup of Google Cloud Print Service for Windows.

 A Windows service or user account is fine.